MicrosoftDocs/visualstudio-docs/subscriptions/solutions/downloading-activating-or-using-software/downloading-activating-or-using-software/includes/no-access-to-downloads-error.md

 ---
-title: You don't have access to downloads" error on Downloads tab
+title: You don't have access to downloads error on Downloads tab
 description: Why you may see the "You don't have access to downloads" error on Downloads tab in subscriptions portal ms.topic: include ms.assetid: fac62be6-ac8a-4e78-9698-9d8fa2ca27fb